-Each Outside Director will be paid an annual cash retainer of \$40,000.
+Each Outside Director will be paid an annual cash retainer of \$45,000, beginning for calendar year 2022.
 There are no per-meeting attendance fees for attending Board meetings or meetings of any committee of the Board.

 Non-Executive Chair, Committee Chair and Committee Member Annual Cash Retainer